Do you suspect your car or truck has a loose battery cable? This could affect the whole electrical system, especially the ignition equipment.

 Car Won’t Start At All

-Your vehicle will almost certainly struggle to start.
-But it could also fail utterly.
+Your vehicle will almost certainly struggle to ignite.
+But it could also fail completely.

-You’ll probably still hear some evidence of an attempted start.
-For example, the engine might turn over slowly but not fast enough to start.
-You might even hear only a click.
+You’ll likely still hear some evidence of an attempted start.
+For example, the engine might turn over gradually but not fast enough to start.
+You might even hear only a single click.

 Note: the most likely reason for a car that won’t start is a problem with the battery or alternator, as opposed to loose connections.